-- additional time to complete assignments;
+- additional time to complete individual assignments

-- copies of instructor’s notes (as appropriate);
+- copies of instructor’s notes (as appropriate)

-- transcription of course material to alternate formats;
+- transcription of course material to alternate formats

-- permission to audio record lectures;
+- permission to audio record lectures (as appropriate)

-- wheelchair accessible tables and computer workstations;
+- wheelchair accessible tables and computer workstations

-- sign language interpreting or captioning.
+- sign language interpreting or captioning

 Exam-based academic accommodations may include:

-- additional time to complete exams;
+- additional time to complete exams (excludes quizzes)

-- provision of a distraction-reduced environment;
+- provision of a distraction-reduced environment

-- supervised rest breaks;
+- supervised rest breaks

-- exams in e-text format.
+- exams in e-text format

-Accessible Campus Accommodation and/or Parking
+Accessible Campus Accommodation and Parking

 The campus has unreserved parking spaces located at the top and bottom of a steep hill (23% incline) which can be challenging for people with mobility limitations.
 There are a limited number of reserved parking spots around the classroom buildings that require permission for use.